 Twenty years ago GW had all it's miniatures on this kind of bases.

 First paint the base with glue or thick paint and then dip it in sand.

-Any sand will do, but I normally buy bird sand.
+Any sand will do and I used to buy bird sand.

 The sand for parrots is a little coarse, the sand for smaller birds is finer.

 I now switched to fine dry earth from the garden.

 It already has the right earth color, different sized particles and is even more readily available than sand.